United Farmers of Alberta: Federal politics

-The United Farmers of Alberta ran candidates in several federal elections in alignment with, but usually to the left of, the Progressive Party of Canada with a number of UFA MPs sitting in the House of Commons with the Ginger Group of left wing MPs.
+The United Farmers of Alberta ran candidates in several federal elections in alignment with, but usually to the left of, the Progressive Party of Canada; further, a number of UFA MPs sat in the House of Commons with the Ginger Group of left wing MPs.

-Following Robert Gardiner's election in a federal by-election prior to the 1921 election, Alberta farmer ran 14 candidates (some as UFA, some as Progressive Party candidates) in the 1921 federal election, not running in two Calgary ridings where strong Labour candidates carried the farmer-worker banner.
+Following Robert Gardiner's election in a federal by-election prior to the 1921 election, Alberta farmers ran 14 candidates (some as UFA, some as Progressive Party candidates) in the 1921 federal election; they did not run in two Calgary ridings where strong Labour candidates carried the farmer-worker banner.
 All the UFA candidates (and the two Calgary Labour candidates) were elected, the incumbent Liberal MPs and Conservative contenders not getting one seat.
 In 1926, the province's Progressive MPs ran for re-election as UFA candidates.
 Eight of the UFA's nine remaining MPs joined the Co-operative Commonwealth Federation when it was formed in 1932.
-All eight ran as CCF candidates in the 1935 federal election and were defeated.
+All eight ran as CCF candidates in the 1935 federal election; they were defeated.
 The ninth, William Thomas Lucas, ran as a Conservative in 1935 and was also defeated by the Social Credit landslide that were elections in Alberta that year.